Aleksandar Jovanović (footballer, born December 1992): Rad

 Born in Niš, Jovanović started his professional career as a member of Rad, where he spent time from 2009 to 2014.
-In the meantime he was loaned to Palilulac Beograd and Palić.
-He made his SuperLiga debut under coach Marko Nikolić, in a match against Red Star Belgrade, played on 3 March 2013, when Filip Kljajić got the red card, and Jovanović was substituted in from the bench.
-After the 2013–14 season he spent as a reserve for Filip Kljajić and Branislav Danilović, Jovanović started 2014–15 as the first choice of coach Milan Milanović, but after several games and some bad reactions he fell into the background and left the club during the winter break off-season.
+He was later sent on loan to Palilulac Beograd and Palić.
+In a match against Red Star Belgrade on 3 March 2013, Jovanović made his SuperLiga debut under coach Marko Nikolić when Filip Kljajić got the red card, and Jovanović was substituted in from the bench.
+After the 2013–14 season, Jovanović spent as a reserve for Filip Kljajić and Branislav Danilović, Jovanović started 2014–15 as the first-choice goalkeeper of coach Milan Milanović.
+However, after several games and some bad reactions, Jovanović left the club during the winter break off-season.

 Radnički Niš

-After a short episode with Donji Srem, Jovanović returned in Radnički Niš in summer 2015 to be a successor of Milan Borjan in front of goal.
+After a short episode with Donji Srem, Jovanović returned in Radnički Niš in summer 2015 to succeed Milan Borjan in front of goal.
 He signed two-year contract with the club where he passed his youth career.
-After just 8 conceded goals on 18 matches, Partizan has expressed interest in him.
+After just eight conceded goals on eighteen matches, Partizan has expressed interest in him.

 AGF

 In summer 2016, Jovanović moved to Denmark and signed four-year contract with AGF.
-He made his official debut for new club in the 1 fixture of the 2016–17 Danish Superliga season against SønderjyskE, played on 17 July 2016.
-After one collision with teammate Dino Mikanović during the 4th fixture match same season, against Esbjerg, Jovanović got a head injury and was substituted out.
+On 17 July 2016, he officially debuted for the club in a 2016–17 Danish Superliga match against SønderjyskE, played on 17 July 2016.
+A collision with teammate Dino Mikanović during the fourth match against Esbjerg led Jovanović to suffer a head injury and came out as a substitute.
 In May 2017, Jovanović made a record, playing without conceded goal for 423 minutes in the Danish Superliga.

-Huesca
+Huesca and loan moves

-On 28 August 2018, it was announced Jovanović signed a three-year contract with La Liga club SD Huesca.
+On 28 August 2018, Jovanović signed a three-year contract with La Liga club SD Huesca.
 On 15 September 2020, he terminated his contract with the club.